If you haven’t heard my definition of grammar, here it is:

-Do people have to have their traveling pet fully vaccinated within 48 hours of takeoff?
-Or do they have to submit documents 48 hours before their flight that their pet is trained and fully vaccinated?
+And do people need to have their traveling pet fully vaccinated within 48 hours of takeoff?
+Or do they have to submit documents 48 hours before a flight that the pet is trained and fully vaccinated?

 rewrite: The airlines have announced that people who want to travel with service or emotional-support animals must submit signed documents 48 hours before their flight confirming that their pets are trained, are necessary for the passenger’s well-being, and are fully vaccinated.

 original: The visiting nurse recommended that Ben go to the emergency department.
 Ben’s son-in-law, Michael, was contacted because his daughter was out of town.